TOAST-DOCS/Gamebase/en/unreal-etc.md

 ```

 ### Server Push
-* Gamebase 서버에서 클라이언트 단말기로 보내는 Server Push Message를 처리할 수 있습니다.
-The Gamebase server can process Server Push Messages sent to a client device.
+* The Gamebase server can process Server Push Messages sent onto a client device.
-* Gamebase 클라이언트에서 ServerPushEvent Listener를 추가하면 해당 메시지를 사용자가 받아서 처리할 수 있으며, 추가된 ServerPushEvent Listener를 삭제할 수 있습니다.
+* Add ServerPushEvent Listener to Gamebase client, and the user may receive to process the message and may delete the added ServerPushEvent Listener.

 #### Server Push Type
-현재 Gamebase에서 지원하는 Server Push Type은 다음과 같습니다.
 Gamebase currently supports the following server push type:

 * GamebaseServerPushType::AppKickout (= "appKickout")
-    * TOAST Gamebase 콘솔의 When a kickout ServerPush message is registered at **Operation > Kickout**, and you receive **APP_KICKOUT** message on all clients connected to Gamebase. 에서 킥아웃 ServerPush 메시지를 등록하면 Gamebase와 연결된 모든 클라이언트에서 **APP_KICKOUT** 메시지를 받게 됩니다.
+    * When a kickout ServerPush message is registered at **Operation > Kickout** on a TOAST Gamebase console, and you'll receive **APP_KICKOUT** message on all clients connected to Gamebase.

 ![observer](http://static.toastoven.net/prod_gamebase/DevelopersGuide/serverpush_flow_001_1.11.0.png)